eiskalteschatten/BookJournal/README.md

 - [x] "Currently Reading"
 - [ ] Book type field and sort by filter
 - [x] Add "Books Read" to the sidebar
-- [ ] Move saved window status (size, position, maximized, etc) to a separate JSON file outside of the database
 - [x] Add automatic testing and building with Travis CI
 - [x] Automatic backups of the database on app launch (launch a background process)